Gurdwara Sri Shaheed Ganj Baba Gurbaksh Singh is located in the Sri Harmandir Sahib complex to the rear of Sri Akal Takht.

 In 1764, Ahmad Shah Abdali attacked Amritsar.
 Baba Gurbaksh Singh Ji with 30 Sikhs fought to defend Sri Harmandir Sahib and won martyrdom.

-1st December marks the day when Baba Gurbaksh Singh Ji gave an amazing Shaheedi defending Sri Darbaar Sahib in Amritsar in 1764.
+1st December marks the day when Baba Gurbaksh Singh Ji gave an amazing Shaheedi defending Sri Darbar Sahib in Amritsar in 1764.

 Baba Gurbaksh Singh was always dressed in blue Bana and kept a very strong Rehit (discipline).
 He would awake at Amrit-vela (early hours before sunrise) and do ishnaan (bathe).
-Then, while reciting Gurbaani, Baba Ji would tie his tall dastaar.
+Then, while reciting Gurbani, Baba Ji would tie his tall dastar.
 Baba Ji loved Sarbloh (pure iron) and would adorn his body and dastaar with iron Shastars (weapons) and armour.

 The Khalsa had scattered to the jungle and mountain areas when the Afghan invader, Ahmed Shah Abdali, brought his army through Punjab in 1765.
 It was Abdali's 10th invasion.
 At Amritsar, the Sarbat Khalsa (the collective gathering of all the Khalsa) gathered one day and after the night diwan, decided to abandon Amritsar and leave together as a group for Malwa (south Punjab).